FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/dimensions/skuid.md

 ## Description

-A provider-assigned identifier that maps to a unique product offering that has a charge associated with it.
+An unique identifier that defines a provider-supported construct for organizing properties that are common across one or more SKU Prices.

 ## Content constraints